Champii/Rock/.github/templates/README.md

 with an exception of `=` that can only be part of a two char (or more) operator like `!=` or `===>`

 Most of the commonly defined operators like `+`, `<=`, etc are already implemented by the [std](https://github.com/Champii/Rock/tree/master/std) that is automaticaly compiled with every package.
-We plan on providing an option like `--no-std` to allow you to use your own custom implementation.
+There is a `--nostd` option to allow you to use your own custom implementation.

 ### Trait definition